AppImage/type2-runtime/README.md

 This repository builds a statically linked runtime for type-2 AppImages in a [Alpine Linux](https://alpinelinux.org/) chroot with [musl libc](https://www.musl-libc.org/).

+Since the runtime is linked statically, libfuse2 is no longer required on the target system.

+## Notes for developers

+As an AppImage user, you do not need this repository, as the AppImage runtime is embedded into every AppImage.

 ## Notes for developers

 __Please note:__ This repository is meant to be extremely simple.